IoTLAB-IQ/Build-Web-Server-using-NodeMcu8266-Code-and-Schematics/README.md

 5. Scroll down, select the ESP8266 board menu and install “esp8266 platform”, as shown in the figure below.
 6. Go to Tools > Board and choose your ESP8266 board.
 Then, re-open your Arduino IDE.

+tool that you need :

+1- arduino IDE
+2- NodeMcu8266  (1)
+3 -wires
+4- LED